 Would investing in an energy audit of your church building be worthwhile?
 SOENECS Ltd offer an on-site Energy Opportunity Assessment which was designed and tested through the Diocese’s Energy Stewardship Programme.
 For more information contact the Diocesan Environment Officer, Revd Debbie Beer (07530 039299 / firstname.lastname@example.org)

-Living Lent - This 2019 website still offers great support for commitment and action for lifestyle change – a choice of six options (single use plastics, meat, alternative transport, energy use, local living, buy nothing new).
+Living Lent - Living Lent is about responding to the call to climate action by making significant personal commitments to changing our lifestyles for the climate.
+The Living in Lent website here still offers great support for commitment and action for lifestyle change – a choice of six options (single use plastics, meat, alternative transport, energy use, local living, buy nothing new).

-Check your environmental footprint - Our lifestyle choices make up our environmental footprint.
+How big is your environmental footprint? - Our lifestyle choices make up our environmental footprint.
 The World Wildlife Fund says measuring yours takes less than five minutes and could change the way you live.
 The charity’s website calculates your footprint score using the answers you provide to their five-minute questionnaire.
 Then it offers tips to reduce your footprint – and shows how you can share that knowledge with others.

 What can I do to stop climate change?
 (Friends of the Earth) - a range of ideas for action